 Smith played in every Masters from 1934 to ’63, though he was retired from the tour and devoted to Detroit GC where he is remembered as a stoic man and fine teacher of the game.
 He also competed at times in Michigan PGA Section tournaments and won the 1948 Michigan PGA Professional Championship and the 1952 Michigan Open Championship.

 In 1962 he received the Bob Jones Award from the United States Golf Association in recognition of distinguished sportsmanship.
 He was president of the PGA of America from 1952 to ’54.
-The PGA of America and its many state sections annually grant the Horton Smith Award to a PGA professional who has made outstanding and continuing contributions to golf education.

 In September of 2013 his green jacket, which was awarded for his Masters wins, was sold at auction by relatives for over $682,000, which at the time was believed to be the most ever paid for golf memorabilia.
 Smith is also a member of the World Golf Hall of Fame.